younghere/Python-Learning/README.md

-Some basic knowledge about Python.
+Some basic knowledges about Python.